All Episodes

 Which happens to be in complete contradiction to everything that has been proven about climate change over the last two million years.

-Number one, there is no constant temperature in the earth.
+Number one, there is no constant temperature in the Earth.

-Whether it's the Little Ice Age or the Medieval Warm Period or the Little Ice Ages I mentioned that we're probably coming out of now, if in fact there is warming, there absolutely has never been a constant climate.
+The climate is always changing, whether it's the Little Ice Age or the Medieval Warm Period or the Little Ice Ages I mentioned that we're probably coming out of now, if in fact there is warming.

 Yeah.

-I mean, the I don't know how many times, I don't know how many times, George, that the climate alarmists have been proven wrong by anybody looking at the data.
+I mean, I don't know how many times, I don't know how many times, George, that the climate alarmists have been proven wrong by anybody looking at the data.

 If there were a functioning media that was skeptical and curious for the truth at all, these people would have no credibility whatsoever.